How to Join

 - Powercat Motorsports has meetings every Thursday, unless other wise stated.
 Meetings are held in various spots throughout the Engineering Building including: lecture halls, classrooms, and in our shop that is located in the Alan and Jan Levin Design Suite Room 0087.
-Announcements are made in our Slack channel each week that details the meeting location and details of the meeting.
-Slack is an app that allows for organized communication for teams like us, to sign up for a Slack account follow this link, Slack.
+Announcements are made in our Microsoft Teams group each week that details the meeting location and details of the meeting.
+Microsoft Teams is an app that allows for organized communication for teams like us, to sign up for a Microsoft Teams account follow this link, Microsoft Teams.
 For information on how to join our slack page, contact our President or ask us at a meeting!

 - Attend test days, autocross events, shop days on the weekend, homecoming events and parade, volunteering opportunities at the College of Engineering, any other event mentioned in Slack.

 How do you become involved with projects/design opportunites?

 - Become a pest.
 Get to know the team leaders and never be afraid to ask questions regarding any aspect of the team or car.